jarnos97/rPackageHypeRSpark/README.md

 The vignette is added to the GitHub repository of the package.
 The vignette is built when installing the packages, through the *build_vignettes* argument, this can be time consuming.
 Building the vignette requires *rmarkdown* to be installed.
-Consequently, users who do not have rmarkdown installed need to execute line 27.
+Consequently, users who do not have rmarkdown installed need to execute line 2.
 Inside the package, the vignette can be viewed using R's  *browseVignettes* function.

-install.packages("devtools")
+[1] install.packages("devtools")

-install.packages("rmarkdown")
+[2] install.packages("rmarkdown")

-devtools::install_github("jarnos97/rPackageHypeRSpark", build_vignettes = TRUE)
+[3] devtools::install_github("jarnos97/rPackageHypeRSpark", build_vignettes = TRUE)

+*Please note that the package has currently only been tested for Windows systems.*